datacommonsorg/docsite/api/rest/query.md

 {"sparql": "<query>"}
 ```

-Here `<query>` denotes the place where the query string will be placed.
+Here `<query>` denotes the SPARQL query string.
 For more information on assembling SPARQL queries, checkout [the Wikipedia page about SPARQL](https://en.wikipedia.org/wiki/SPARQL) and [the W3C specification information](https://www.w3.org/TR/sparql11-query/).

 **NOTES:**

-- This API only supports the SPARQL keywords `ORDER BY`, `DISTINCT`, and `LIMIT`.

 - In the query, each variable should have a `typeOf` condition, e.g. `"?var typeOf City ."`.